Cardinals getting snack breaks halfway through practices

 Just don’t call it a snack break.

-“It’s halftime,” first-year Cardinals coach Kliff Kingsbury said on Saturday.
+“It’s halftime,” first-year Cardinals coach Kliff Kingsbury said Saturday.
 “It’s not a snack break.
 I appreciate y’all coining that.”

 Camp Kingsbury has been a little different for the Cardinals so far.